brotatotes/bht-automation/bht gen 1/Matthew/Chapter 12/Matthew 12 15 bht.md

 # Matthew 12:15 Commentary Help Text

 ## BHT:
-Aware of the plots against him, Jesus chose to remove himself from the scene, demonstrating wisdom and prudence.
-Despite his withdrawal, he did not avoid the people, as a great multitude continued to follow him.
-Jesus's compassion and power were evident as he healed all who came to him, displaying his ability to meet both physical and spiritual needs.
-The recognition and submission of unclean spirits further highlighted his divine authority and power over the spiritual realm.
+When faced with opposition, Jesus showed wisdom and control by deliberately withdrawing from the situation, as noted by Henry Alford and Philip Schaff.
+Despite the opposition, Jesus attracted great multitudes, healing all who sought him, demonstrating his compassion and power, according to Jamieson Fausset Brown.
+Even the unclean spirits recognized and worshipped Jesus, acknowledging his divine identity, as pointed out by Archibald T. Robertson.
+John Gill notes that Jesus' withdrawal was not out of fear, but because his time had not yet come.
+Additionally, Jesus healed all who needed healing, showcasing his commitment to both physical and spiritual well-being.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "αὐτοὺς πάντας: see similar expressions, ch.
+Matthew 19:2 : Luke 6:19; i.e. ‘all who wanted healing.’"
+2. "αὐτοὺς πάντας: This phrase refers to the people who desired to be healed, emphasizing the inclusivity of Jesus' healing ministry."
+3. "αὐτοὺς πάντας: It is important to note that Jesus did not discriminate or exclude anyone who sought healing, showing his compassion and love for all."

 ### Jamieson Fausset Brown:
-1. "But when Jesus knew it, he withdrew himself from thence" - Jesus, aware of the plots against him, chose to remove himself from the scene, showing his wisdom and prudence in avoiding unnecessary conflict.
+1. "But when Jesus knew it, he withdrew himself from thence." - This quote highlights Jesus' awareness and intentional action to remove himself from the situation, showing his wisdom and control over the circumstances.

-2. "And great multitudes followed him, and he healed them all" - Jesus' compassion and power are displayed as he heals the multitude, demonstrating his ability to meet the needs of all who come to him.
+2. "And great multitudes followed him, and he healed them all." - This quote emphasizes the compassion and power of Jesus, as he not only attracted a large crowd but also healed every person who came to him.

-3. "And unclean spirits, when they saw Him, fell down before Him, and cried, saying, Thou art the Son of God" - The recognition and submission of the unclean spirits to Jesus as the Son of God highlights his divine authority and power over the spiritual realm.
+3. "How glorious this extorted homage to the Son of God!" - This quote expresses the awe-inspiring nature of the recognition and worship given to Jesus by the unclean spirits, acknowledging his divine identity.

 ### Philip Schaff:
 1. "Withdrew.
 Not from fear, but to carry out His ministry without interruption from these plotters."
-2. "Many.
-'Multitudes' is to be omitted.
-It is evident that our Lord did not wish to avoid the people."
+2. "It is evident that our Lord did not wish to avoid the people."
 3. "He healed them all, i.e., all who needed healing, possibly, including spiritual healing also."

 ### Archibald T Robertson:
 1. "Jesus read their very thoughts."
 2. "They were now plain to anyone who saw their angry countenances."
-3. "He perceived their innermost intentions."
+3. "Jesus' perception of their thoughts was evident in their angry expressions."

 ### John Gill:
-1. "He withdrew himself from thence; from the synagogue and city, where he was, to the sea of Galilee, and his disciples with him...not through fear, but because his time was not yet come, that he must suffer and die for his people."
+1. "When Jesus knew it, he withdrew himself from thence; not through fear, but because his time was not yet come, that he must suffer and die for his people."
 2. "His departure was not so very private; nor was he forsaken by the common people, though the Pharisees were so offended with him."
-3. "He healed them all; that stood in need of healing, as many as had plagues and unclean spirits; practicing agreeably to his doctrine, that it was lawful to do good on the sabbath day, and to heal the bodies as well as the souls of men."
+3. "He healed them all; that stood in need of healing, as many as had plagues and unclean spirits; practising agreeably to his doctrine, that it was lawful to do good on the sabbath day, and to heal the bodies as well as the souls of men."

 ## Generation Details